zjnolen/PopGLen/config/README.md

     - `pruning_min-weight:` The minimum r^2 to assume two positions are in linkage disequilibrium when pruning (float)
   - `realSFS:` Settings for realSFS
-    - `fold:` Whether or not to fold the produced SFS (0 or 1, [docs](http://www.popgen.dk/angsd/index.php/SFS_Estimation)) **NOTE:** I have not implemented the use of an ancestral reference into this workflow, so this should always be set to 1 until I implement this.
+    - `fold:` Whether or not to fold the produced SFS.
+Set to 1 if you have not provided an ancestral-state reference (0 or 1, [docs](http://www.popgen.dk/angsd/index.php/SFS_Estimation))
     - `sfsboot:` Doesn't work now, but when it does it will produce this many bootstrapped SFS per population and population pair (integer)
   - `fst:` Settings for $F_{ST}$ calculation in ANGSD